+- 8.1 [Deleted]

-- 8.1 The general order of business for an ordinary meeting of Council shall be:
+- 8.2 The general order of business for an ordinary meeting of the Council shall be:

-- Deputations from members of the public

-- Public Forum Presentations

-- o Opening of Meeting
+- 01 Opening meeting

-- Acknowledgement of Country
+- 02 Acknowledgement of country

-- Apologies and Applications for a Leave of Absence or Attendance by Audio-Visual Link by Councillors
+- O3 Apologies and applications for a leave of absence or attendance by audio-visual link by Councillors

-- Confirmation of Minutes
+- 04 Disclosures of interests

-- o Declaration of Pecuniary/Non-Pecuniary Interests
+- 05 Confirmation of minutes

-- Mayoral Minute(s)
+- 06 Mayoral minute(s)

-- Reports of Committees/Delegates
+- 07 Reports of committees

-- o Correspondence and Petitions

-- Reports from Officers
+- 08 Reports by Council Officers to Council

-- General Manager

-- Director Corporate Services

-- Director Engineering & Technical Services

-- Director Environmental Services

-- Motions of which Notice has been given

-- Questions with Notice
+- 09 Notices of motions/Questions with notice

-- Confidential Reports/Closed Council Meeting
+- 10 Confidential matters

-- Return to Open Council Meeting

-- o Adoption of Closed Session Reports Recommendations

-- Close of Meeting
+- 11 Conclusion of the meeting

-- 8.2 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
+- 8.3 The order of business as fixed under clause 8.2 may be altered for a particular meeting of the Council if a motion to that effect is passed at that meeting.
 Such a motion can be moved without notice.

-- 8.3 Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 8.2 may speak to the motion before it is put.
+- 8.4 Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 8.3 may speak to the motion before it is put.

-9 CONSIDERATION OF BUSINESS AT COUNCIL MEETINGS
+CONSIDERATION OF BUSINESS AT COUNCIL MEETINGS

-Business that can be dealt with at a council meeting
+Business that can be dealt with at a Council meeting

-- 9.1 The council must not consider business at a meeting of the council: - (a) unless a councillor has given notice of the business, as required by clause 3.9, and - (b) unless notice of the business has been sent to the councillors in accordance with clause 3.6 in the case of an ordinary meeting or clause 3.8 in the case of an extraordinary meeting called in an emergency.

-- 9.2 Clause 9.1 does not apply to the consideration of business at a meeting, if the business: - (a) is already before, or directly relates to, a matter that is already before the council, or - (b) is the election of a chairperson to preside at the meeting, or - (c) subject to clause 9.9, is a matter or topic put to the meeting by way of a mayoral minute, or - (d) is a motion for the adoption of recommendations of a committee, including, but not limited to, a committee of the council. - 9.3 Despite clause 9.1, business may be considered at a meeting of the council even though due notice of the business has not been given to the councillors if: - (a) a motion is passed to have the business considered at the meeting, and - (b) the business to be considered is ruled by the chairperson to be of great urgency on the grounds that it requires a decision by the council before the next scheduled ordinary meeting of the council. - 9.4 A motion moved under clause 9.3(a) can be moved without notice.
+- 9.1 The Council must not consider business at a meeting of the Council: - (a) unless a Councillor has given notice of the business, as required by clause 3.10, and - (b) unless notice of the business has been sent to the Councillors in accordance with clause 3.7 in the case of an ordinary meeting or clause 3.9 in the case of an extraordinary meeting called in an emergency. - 9.2 Clause 9.1 does not apply to the consideration of business at a meeting, if the business: - (a) is already before, or directly relates to, a matter that is already before the Council, or - (b) is the election of a chairperson to preside at the meeting, or - (c) subject to clause 9.9, is a matter or topic put to the meeting by way of a Mayoral minute. or - (d) is a motion for the adoption of recommendations of a committee, including, but not limited to, a committee of the Council. - 9.3 Despite clause 9.1, business may be considered at a meeting of the Council even though due notice of the business has not been given to the Councillors if: - (a) a motion is passed to have the business considered at the meeting, and - (b) the business to be considered is ruled by the chairperson to be of great urgency on the grounds that it requires a decision by the Council before the next scheduled ordinary meeting of the Council. - 9.4 A motion moved under clause 9.3(a) can be moved without notice.
 Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 9.3(a) can speak to the motion before it is put. - 9.5 A motion of dissent cannot be moved against a ruling by the chairperson under clause 9.3(b).